 When will Australia open its borders for tourists?

-We know that Australia is extremely high on the bucket-list for many travellers, so we hope to see it open up again for international tourists in the near future!
+We know that Australia is extremely high on the bucket-list for many travellers, so we’re pretty stoked to finally see it open up again for international tourists again this year!

 Travelling overseas with Contiki